neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab03-2-canvas-app.md

 9. Select the **Save** icon.

-10. Do not navigate away from this page.
+    Do not navigate away from this page.

 ### Exercise 3: Allow removing reports

-In this exercise, you will allow unassigned reports to be removed.
+In this exercise, allow unassigned reports to be removed.
 This will allow users to easily remove any reports that were accidentally created.

 #### Task 1: Allow remove